rchatterjee/typtopcpp/README.md

 $ make  # If this fails, try running cmake again
 ```

-Due to my very bad understanding of CMake and too much ambition to do things
-perfectly, I messed up the whole build system.
-If your first try does not build
-it, try running combination of `cmake ..` and `make` few times.
-It will build
-eventually.
-Trust me!

 You can package, or just install directly by running, `sudo make install`.
 If you install using `make install`, don't forget to run, `sudo ./script/postinst`.